JobTarget Logo

 Minimum requirements – PhD in biochemistry, molecular biology, genetics, or similar science with experience in Vascular biology.

-Interested Applicants should apply via jin.pitt.edu requisition #26001663
+Interested Applicants should apply via join.pitt.edu requisition #26001663 and attach a CV and cover letter.

 The University of Pittsburgh is an equal opportunity employer / disability / veteran.